xlandscape/xOffFieldSoilRisk/model/variant/RiskAnalysis/README.md

 stand-alone R scripts in any context.

 ### Prerequisites
-To use the R scripts within the XOffFieldSoilRisk, make sure that the model is setup according to the Landscape Model `README` and that an `AnalysisObserver` is included in the model (see the `REDAME` of the `AnalysisObserver`).
+To use the R scripts within the XOffFieldSoilRisk, make sure that the model is set up according to the Landscape Model `README` and that an `AnalysisObserver` is included in the model (see the `REDAME` of the `AnalysisObserver`).

 ### Installation